The Passage (Palmer novel)

 The Passage (1930) is a novel by Australian author Vance Palmer.
 It won the ALS Gold Medal for Best Novel in 1930.

 Plot summary

 The novel is set in a small fishing village on the coast of Queensland, known as "The Passage", and centres around the affairs of the Callaways, original pioneers in the area.
-The tranquility of this unspoilt, idyllic location is endangered by Vic Osborne, a developer who threatens to bring the urban world to "The Passage".
+The tranquility of this unspoilt, idyllic location is endangered by Vic Osborne, a developer who threatens to urbanize "The Passage".